 Conducting regular cycle counts or stocktakes to determine available inventory

 Addressing problems in supply and delivery and finding appropriate solutions

 Preparing inventory for delivery or shipping to customers

-Hiring and training inventory clerks and warehouse staff, delegating tasks and creating rosters for these workers
+Hiring and training inventory clerks and warehouse staff, delegating tasks and creating schedules for them

 Studying sales numbers and forecasting future inventory needs

 For an inventory manager position, employers may require you to have the following qualifications:

 Businesses typically require inventory managers to have at least a bachelor's degree in inventory management, supply chain management, operations or business administration.
 Some employers may hire candidates without a degree if they have extensive experience in inventory control and distribution.
 In college, taking information technology courses can help you develop skills to use supply chain and forecasting software.
 You may also choose to pursue a master's degree in your chosen discipline, though it's not typically a requirement for the role.

 Inventory managers typically work in inventory control or distribution roles before transitioning to this senior position.
 Working as an inventory control clerk or warehouse worker can help you become familiar with inventory management and supply chain software.
 In these roles, you can also learn about picking-packing procedures, the use of warehouse equipment and occupational health and safety procedures in the supply chain.